10.6 Risk Communication, Mitigation, and Intervals

 3. Describe defects and site factors without overstating certainty.

-4. Explain the risk concern in terms the client can act on.
+4. State the risk rating and explain it in terms the client can act on.

-7. Keep records of decisions, declined work, and changed conditions.
+7. Define reinspection intervals and reassessment triggers, and keep records of decisions, declined work, and changed conditions.

 Scenario: A client refuses recommended pruning of a large dead limb over a driveway.
-The arborist should document the recommendation, target, concern, and refusal or delay according to workplace practice.
-The arborist should not soften the finding to avoid discomfort.
-Clear communication helps the owner understand responsibility and next steps.
+The arborist documents the recommendation, the target, the rated risk, and the refusal according to workplace practice, and does not soften the finding to avoid discomfort.
+Clear records help the owner understand responsibility and next steps.

-Scenario: A trail manager cannot prune immediately after a storm, but a cracked hanging limb is over the main route.
-Target management may be the immediate mitigation: close or reroute the trail until the limb is addressed.
-The final action may still be pruning, but access control reduces exposure during the waiting period.
+Scenario: A trail manager cannot prune immediately after a storm, but a cracked, partly hanging limb overhangs the main route.
+Target management is the immediate mitigation — close or reroute the trail until the limb is removed.
+The final action is still pruning, but access control reduces exposure during the wait, and the report should note the interim residual risk.

 Scenario: A tree was assessed before a new playground was built nearby.
-The target assumptions have changed.
-Even if the tree condition is similar, occupancy and consequences are different.
-The arborist should recommend reassessment under the new site use.
+The target assumptions have changed: occupancy and consequences are now higher even if tree condition is similar.
+The arborist should recommend reassessment under the new site use rather than relying on the prior rating.

-For exam study, remember that risk work ends with an actionable recommendation, not only a defect name.
-The answer should tell the owner what matters, why it matters, what can reduce risk, how urgent it is, and when the tree should be reviewed again.
+For exam study, remember that risk work ends with an actionable recommendation, not just a defect name.
+The answer should tell the owner what matters, why it matters, how risk is rated, what reduces it, how urgent it is, what risk remains afterward, and when the tree should be reviewed again.
+Options that omit timing, omit residual risk, or substitute a blanket promise of safety for a defined rating are the answers to avoid.

 Test Your Knowledge